Thermodynamic Bethe Ansatz and Generalised Hydrodynamics in the sine-Gordon model: Generalised Hydrodynamics in the sine--Gordon model

 \section{Generalised Hydrodynamics in the sine--Gordon model}

-Generalised Hydrodynamics is a framework to describe the dynamics of integrable systems on the hydrodynamic scale called the Euler scale.
+Generalised Hydrodynamics is a framework that describes the dynamics of integrable systems on the hydrodynamic (Euler) scale.
 It is based on the transport of the infinitely many conserved quantities captured by the continuity equation

 The expectation values of the charge and current density can be expressed in terms of the root densities as

 The expression for the current densities was originally conjectured in \cite{2016PhRvX...6d1065C,2016PhRvL.117t7201B} and proven later in \cite{2020PhRvX..10a1054B}.
 Exploiting the completeness of the charges, one arrives at the GHD equation \cite{2016PhRvX...6d1065C,2016PhRvL.117t7201B}